-It’s July 2007 – Apple has just released their first iPhone, Rihanna’s Umbrella has been on repeat on the radio for what seems like forever, Gordon Brown has just become the Prime Minister of the UK and it’s also my first day at a web development agency called ‘Interactive Web Solutions’ where I would be working as a “Web Developer”.
+It’s July 2007 – Apple has just released their first iPhone, Rihanna’s Umbrella has been on repeat on the radio for what seems like forever, Gordon Brown has just become the Prime Minister of the UK and it was my first day at my new job.
+I was joining a web development agency called ‘Interactive Web Solutions’ where I would be working as a “Web Developer”.

 My 15 minutes was up and it was time to pluck up the courage and enter the office.
 After being shown where the kettle was and a brief induction I was shown to my chair and my workstation which came complete with a PC running Windows XP and a dual-monitor setup which I thought was amazing; looking back, it was actually just a white PC tower that had started to yellow – either way – it felt like home.

 One of the first jobs I was given was a payment gateway integration using Protx (which is now Sagepay).
 It was an internal project so design wasn’t really a consideration.
 With that in mind, I whipped out my spacer.gif, wrote out the HTML for a few nested tables and “cracked on”.

 I’d never done a payment integration before, I’d never even considered that such things existed.
 I think at the time I thought that people just saved card details into a database somewhere and manually processed them; although thinking back again that’s probably what a few people did.

 By the end of my first week; I had managed to fumble my way through the payment gateway and my reward was an entire project which included yet another payment gateway.
 Weeks turned into months and before I knew it I was no longer just ‘the new guy’.
 I had made friends.
 I was part of the team.
 I felt awesome.